 Points to Emphasize

-- Keep a good sense of humor
+Above all, maintain a good sense of humor and stay calm.

 Mistakes You Should Avoid